Clinical-Genomics/cgbeacon2/docs/loading.md

 VCF files might as well be filtered by genomic intervals prior to variant uploading.
 To upload variants filtered by multiple panels use the options -panel panelA -panel panelB, providing the path to a [bed file](http://genome.ucsc.edu/FAQ/FAQformat#format1) containing the genomic intervals of interest.

-Additional variants for the same sample(s) and the same dataset might be added any time by running the same `cgbeacon2 add variants` specifying another VCF file.
+Additional variants for the same sample(s) and the same dataset might be added any time by running the same `beacon add variants` specifying another VCF file.
 Whenever the variant is already found for the same sample and the same dataset it will not be saved twice.